eucalypt-framework/eucalypt/README.md

 $ eucalypt init my-new-app
 ```

 > Once the setup is complete, make sure the required gems have been installed (without any errors).
-This is indicated by the presence of a `Gemfile.lock` file.
 >
 > This should have been done automatically unless you used the `--no-bundle` flag during initialization.

-Move into your new application's directory and run the top-level `eucalypt` command to display a list of all available commands.
+Move into your new application's directory and run the top-level `$ eucalypt` command to display a list of all available commands.

 ## Documentation

-The full documentation of the CLI and micro-framework can be found [here](https://eucalypt.gitbook.io/eucalypt).
+Full documentation can be found in the form of a GitBook, [here](https://eucalypt.gitbook.io/eucalypt).

 ## Features

-Some of these features are pretty set in stone, but it may be possible to change some of them around with a little bit of work.

 | Type                 | Feature                                                      |
 | -------------------- | ------------------------------------------------------------ |